giannilmbd/dynare/doc/manual/source/the-model-file.rst

 For SMM Dynare computes model moments via stochastic simulations based on the perturbation approximation up to any order, whereas for GMM model moments are computed in closed-form based on the pruned state-space representation of the perturbation solution up to third order.
-The implementation of SMM is inspired by *Born and Pfeifer (2014)* and *Ruge-Murcia (2012)*, whereas the one for GMM is adapted from *Andreasen, Fernández-Villaverde and Rubio-Ramírez (2018)* and *Mutschler (2018)*.
+The implementation of SMM is inspired by :cite:t:`Born:2014` and :cite:t:`RugeMurcia:2012`, whereas the one for GMM is adapted from :cite:t:`Andreasen:2018` and :cite:t:`Mutschler:2018`.
 Successful estimation heavily relies on the accuracy and efficiency of the perturbation approximation, so it is advised to tune this as much as possible (see :ref:`stoch-sol-simul`).
-The method of moments estimator is consistent and asymptotically normally distributed given certain regularity conditions (see *Duffie and Singleton (1993)* for SMM and *Hansen (1982)* for GMM).
+The method of moments estimator is consistent and asymptotically normally distributed given certain regularity conditions (see :cite:t:`Duffie:1993` for SMM and :cite:t:`Hansen:1982` for GMM).
 For instance, it is required to have at least as many moment conditions as estimated parameters (over-identified or just identified).
 Moreover, the Jacobian of the moments with respect to the estimated parameters needs to